How to pitch video content

 In other words: be stealthy.
 Pitch an interesting, engaging written piece and indicate that you might provide video content to support it.
 This way you get eyes on your video, and a nice, fat, juicy followed link for SEO purposes.

 Just make sure they’re actually related – the video should bring themes and ideas articulated in the written piece to life, and the written piece should inform your approach to the video.

 3. Create a video that’s worth a damn

 This tip is more or less exactly what it sounds like.
 If you’re going to have your CEO talking into your camera, then you’re not going to engage your target audience: it’s basically a video will, but more boring because nobody died and nobody’s getting any money or land.

 So if you’re going to make a video, get creative – and do your creative vision justice.
-Make sure the scripting, editing, casting, and sound production are all on point.
+Work closely with your video company to make sure the scripting, editing, casting, and sound production are all on point.
 If a media outlet trusts you enough to accept your video content, don’t take that trust for granted: create something that appeals to their specific editorial requirements and their specific target audience.

 Discover more ways to get your video noticed by downloading our Guide to Video Distribution now!